wp-plugins/goodreviews/readme.txt

 Features:

-* Allows use of a shortcode to display Goodreads reviews and book information for a specific ISBN or Goodreads.com ID in any page or post.
+* Uses a shortcode to display Goodreads reviews and book information for a specific ISBN or Goodreads.com ID in any page or post.
-* Returns book information in divs and reviews in an iframe that can be custom styled or use the default styles.
+* Returns book information in divs and reviews in an iframe that can be styled manually from the shortcode, via custom CSS, or via a built-in responsive style sheet.
+* Includes three separate widgets that can be used in place of the shortcode.
+* Supports WordPress localization (i18n)

 == Installation ==